Infrastructure and delivery

 Infrastructure Delivery Plan

-The Infrastructure Delivery Plan (IDP), including an Infrastructure Schedule, provides detail on key infrastructure needed to support the development included in the Submission Local Plan 2017.
-The Infrastructure Schedule is also included as Appendix C of the Submission Local Plan.
+The Infrastructure Delivery Plan (IDP), including an Infrastructure Schedule, provides detail on key infrastructure needed to support the development included in the Local Plan.
+The Infrastructure Schedule is now included as Appendix 6 of the adopted Local Plan strategy and sites (LPSS).
+The schedule in the LPSS is the most recent.
+Certain projects were renumbered and blank rows removed from the schedule included in the IDP in order to aid clarity.

 This IDP will be subject to change, with the IDP Infrastructure Schedule regarded as a 'living document' that will be reviewed and modified as required throughout the plan period as further information becomes available.